MoritzBlumer/inversion_scripts/README.md

 ## **Overview**
-- useful to explore the variation/divergence landscape, and particularly to identify inversion polymorphisms in biallelic variant callsets
+- useful to explore variation in per-sample heterozygosity (# heterozygous site scaled by )
 - generates PDF and interactive HTML plots (using plotly)
 - input files: a biallelic VCF and a metadata file (details below) (instead of a VCF, a genotype file can be used as input; see below)